patternfly/patternfly-react/README.md

 How to use Storybook locally:

 ```
-npm i
+yarn install
-npm start
+yarn start
 ```

 How to deploy storybook to github pages in your fork:

 ```
-npm run storybook:build
+yarn storybook:build
-npm run storybook:deploy
+yarn storybook:deploy
 ```

-To deploy Storybook to a remote other than `origin`, pass a `--remote` flag to `npm run storybook:deploy`.
+To deploy Storybook to a remote other than `origin`, pass a `--remote` flag to `yarn storybook:deploy`.
 For example, to deploy to your `upstream` remote:

 ```
-npm run storybook:deploy -- --remote=upstream
+yarn storybook:deploy --remote=upstream
 ```

-To deploy Storybook to a target branch and serve with rawgit instead of gh-pages, pass `--branch` flag to `npm run storybook:deploy`.
+To deploy Storybook to a target branch and serve with rawgit instead of gh-pages, pass `--branch` flag to `yarn storybook:deploy`.
 This will create a new branch to serve your Storybook (and will be useful if you have multiple open pull requests).

 For example, say you have `feature-branch`, you can deploy the storybook to a rawgit branch with:

 ```
-npm run storybook:deploy -- --branch=feature-branch-storybook
+yarn storybook:deploy --branch=feature-branch-storybook
 ```

 ## Meeting Notes